-The Fund invests at least two-thirds of its assets in fixed and floating rate securities denominated in GBP (or in other currencies hedged back to GBP) issued by governments, government agencies, supra-nationals and companies worldwide with maturity dates of 2037 or later.
+The Fund invests at least two-thirds of its assets in fixed and floating rate securities denominated in GBP (or in other currencies hedged back to GBP) issued by governments, government agencies, supra-nationals and companies worldwide with maturity dates between 2032 and 2040.

-The Fund invests in securities that, at the time of purchase, have an investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies for rated bonds and implied Schroders ratings for non-rated bonds).
+The Fund will invest in securities that, at the time of purchase, have an investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies for rated bonds and implied Schroders ratings for non-rated bonds).

 The Fund may use derivatives (including total return swaps), long and short, with the aim of achieving investment gains, reducing risk or managing the Fund more efficiently.
-The Fund may use interest rate swaps to gain interest rate exposures.
-Total return swaps may be used to gain long and short exposure or to hedge exposure to fixed and floating rate securities.
+The Fund may use interest rate swaps to gain or remove interest rate exposures.
+Total return swaps may be used on a continuous basis to gain long and short exposure or to hedge exposure to fixed and floating rate securities.
 The gross exposure of total return swaps will not exceed 100% and is expected to remain within the range of 0% to 25% of the Net Asset Value.
 In adverse market conditions this proportion may be higher.
-The Fund may also enter into repurchase and reverse repurchase transactions.
+The Fund may also enter into repurchase and reverse repurchase transactions on a temporary basis.
 In particular, repurchase transactions may be used to obtain leveraged exposure to fixed and floating rate securities in order to hedge the interest rate and/or inflation risk within the present value of investors' liability cash flow obligations.
 The Fund's gross exposure to repurchase transactions / reverse repurchase transactions will not exceed 100% and is expected to remain within the range of 0% to 25% of the Net Asset Value.
 In adverse market conditions this proportion may be higher.